AlanAytbaev/Final-Project-for-CS-3110/README.md

 The final project for 3110.

 GitHub Instructions:
+  Before starting work, make sure that you are on the [Dev] branch!!!

+    [git checkout Dev]

+  To make sure that you are on the Dev branch, type this command and see if Dev is highlighted:

+    [git branch]

-  Before starting work, pull the latest code using
+  Before starting work, pull the latest code using:

     [git pull origin Dev]